azagniotov/stubby4j/docs/WEBSOCKETS_CONFIG_AND_REQUESTS.md

    The behavior of `ping` is similar to the `push` behavior, the difference here is that `stubby4j` sends a special binary data frame of type `Ping` instead of a text in UTF-8 or any other binary data.
 * `disconnect`: the server sends an event _once only_, followed by a WebSocket `Close` frame wit status code `1000`.
 In other words, the server gracefully closes the connection to the remote client endpoint

-#### message-type (`required`)
+#### message-type (`optional`)

 Defines the payload type of the event, which the server sends to the connected client using the defined event metadata.
+Defaults to `text`

 Currently, the following two types of message types are supported: